 - 4. Got history?
 Everyone starts somewhere - it's up to you whether to choose a new entrant, often cheaper but lacking experience, or a well-established player with good reputation and experience.
 Reputable providers will be proud of their history - we've been going since 1990.
 Newcomers can be good, and we've found some crackers over the years - but ditched many less able.
 Unless you QA language yourself, it's safer to leave trying new providers to professionals who can spot - and fix - poor product.

 Unlike many language services we're a Translation Company, NOT an Agency.
 And yes, it matters!
-Translation Companies should translate and proof-read in-house and add value by assuring quality; we have 5 professional linguists in-house, including a Spanish Government-authorised Sworn Spanish Translator and Interpreter, an MITI and an MCIL, while all external translation services used are professionally qualified and experienced.
+Translation Companies should translate and proof-read in-house and add value by assuring quality; we have 5 professional linguists in-house, including a German Government-authorised Sworn German Translator and Interpreter, an MITI and an MCIL, while all external translation services used are professionally qualified and experienced.
 Work is 100% reviewed and completeness and formatting checked.

 Better Companies follow strict Codes of Conduct to maintain high translation services standards, as laid down by the professional bodies - ours are the Association of Translation Companies (ATC) and the Institute of Translation and Interpreting (ITI - we're Corporate Members).